-2. Ph.D. studentship at the Biomedical Center, University of Iceland, Reykjavik
+1. Ph.D. studentship available in profiling metabolites for breast cancer diagnosis at the Biomedical Center, University of Iceland

 This project is supported by the Icelandic Science and Technology Council Research Fund for three years.

-Field of work: The objective of this study is to improve diagnostic tools for breast cancer by profiling metabolic phenotypes in breast cancer tissue.
+The objective of this study is to improve diagnostic tools for breast cancer by profiling metabolic phenotypes in breast cancer tissue.
 In collaboration with experts at Imperial Collage London, the newly developed desorption electrospray ionization-mass spectrometry (DESI-MS) imaging analysis will be used for this purpose.
-The Ph.D. candidate will perform all tissue DESI-MS and data profiling analysis at Imperial College London.
+The Ph.D. student will perform all tissue DESI-MS and data profiling analysis at Imperial College London.
 Following disease and prognostic related analysis will be performed at University of Iceland.

-The studentship is at the Biomedical Center (www.lifvisindi.hi.is) and is associated with the Faculty of Pharmaceutical Sciences.
+The studentship is at the Biomedical Center, University of Iceland (www.lifvisindi.hi.is) and is associated with the GPMLS graduate program.

-Qualification requirements: We are looking for an excellent student with a MSc degree in molecular biology, biochemistry, pharmaceutical sciences, biomedicine, medicine, analytical chemistry, biomedical engineering or related fields.
-Individuals that do not have a MSc degree, but fulfil the admission requirements for doctoral studies at the School of Health Sciences, can also apply.
+- We are looking for a student with a MSc degree (or equal skills) in molecular biology, biochemistry, pharmaceutical sciences, biomedicine, medicine, analytical chemistry, biomedical engineering or related fields.

-Experience in mass spectrometry analysis, including knowledge in lipidomics and metabolomics would be desirable.
+- Experience in mass spectrometry analysis would be desirable.